Why AI Voice Receptionists Are Eating the $9B Answering Market

 - Higher touch, much higher price

-Every tier above has the same gap: the call ends, and the business system doesn't know what happened next.
+Every tier above has the same gap: the call ends, and the business system does not know what happens next.
 A calendar entry and a text confirmation is where those tools stop.
-Quoting, contract generation, deposit collection, project tracking — all of that still falls on the owner to stitch together across a receptionist, a scheduler, a Stripe account, a CRM, a project-management tool.
+Quoting, contracts, deposit collection, project tracking, all of it still falls on the owner to stitch together across a receptionist, a scheduler, a payment processor, a CRM, and a project tool.

 Where Aubern Fits